d-bl/GroundForge/docs/help/Advanced.md

 Each rectangle highlights one repeat of the Rose pattern.
 For convenience, on the right of the image above we have moved the rectangles slightly so that it is easy to see all the intersections of pairs within a rectangle (no intersection lies on the edge of a rectangle).

 Next we will map the pairs in the lace ground to a grid.
-Draw a grid on top of the base tile on you paper copy as shown by the red dashed lines in the middle image above.
+Draw a grid on top of the base tile on your paper copy as shown by the red dashed lines in the middle image above.
 Within one repeat rectangle, the intersections lie on four columns and four rows.

 For each position in the grid, we assign a symbol.
 The symbol specifies the angle and direction of the two pairs that are coming __in__ to meet at  that row/column position.
 The meaning of each symbol is shown in the _Cheat sheet_ just below the _Pattern definition_ area.
-For example, in row 1/column 1 the yellow arrows correspond to the symbol '4' which is a pair coming straight down and a pair coming diagonally down pointing south-west.
-Similarly, in row 3/column 2, there is no intersection of pairs which we represent by the symbol '-'.
+For example, in row 1/column 1 the yellow arrows correspond to the symbol `4` which is a pair coming straight down and a pair coming diagonally down pointing south-west.
+Similarly, in row 3/column 2, there is no intersection of pairs which we represent by the symbol `-`.

 We can now fill in the middle section of the _Pattern definition_ area.
 Notice that the pattern diagram updates to match the symbols as soon as you click outside of the text box.